The Mayoral Insignia

 The Mace is the symbol of the Mayor's authority and precedes the Mayor on ceremonial occasions and also at meetings of the full council.

 Maces were originally weapons of war, used as clubs and bludgeons.
 However maces today are merely used ceremonially.
-The Bayeaux Tapestry on Harrow's mace clearly shows one being wielded by Bishop Odo of Bayeaux.
+The Bayeux Tapestry on Harrow's mace clearly shows one being wielded by Bishop Odo of Bayeux.